bigsolvehub/custom-error-migration/README.md

 ## Migrating Validation Rules from Apex to Flow

-Migrate Validation Rules from Apex to Flow's Custom Error Element.
+Migrate Validation Rules from Apex to Flow's Custom Error element.

 While Apex's addError() method was historically the weapon of choice for complex validations, there's a new kid on the block: Flow's Custom Error element.